 Scleroderma appears to have little effect on fertility.
 There does appear to be an increased frequency of premature deliveries and lower weight infants as compared to the normal population.

 Miscarriage risk in scleroderma appears to be associated with the presence of antiphospholipid antibodies (APS).
-While APS antibodies are associated with several diseases and are sometimes found in health patients as well, several studies have looked at the prevalence of APS antibodies and have find these antibodies are present in scleroderma patients at a much higher rate than are found in the general population – up to 57% in some studies but typically in the 30% to 42% range vs. 2% to 4% in the general population (Mubarak et al. 2013).
+While APS antibodies are associated with several diseases and are sometimes found in healthy patients as well, several studies have looked at the prevalence of APS antibodies and have found these antibodies are present in scleroderma patients at a much higher rate than are found in the general population – up to 57% in some studies but typically in the 30% to 42% range vs. 2% to 4% in the general population (Mubarak et al. 2013).
 APS antibodies cause blood to flow improperly and can lead to clotting problems, which can be especially problematic during pregnancy.
 APS antibodies, when present, are a major cause of recurrent miscarriages and pregnancy complications.
 While the complications of APS syndrome can usually be managed effectively, it is important that patients with scleroderma be tested for APS antibodies so appropriate interventions can be started at the beginning of pregnancy to minimize later complications.

 Effects of Scleroderma on Pregnancy